-Pit 5 is located in the northern portion of the expanding tailings facility at 0.8 mile on the B Road.
-Pit 5 currently houses the NPDES discharge water treatment plant.
+Pit 5 was located in the northern portion of the Tailings Facility at 0.8 mile on the B Road, and until 2008 housed the NPDES discharge water treatment plant.
+The Pit 5 water treatment plant was decommissioned in June of 2008.
 Rock from the pit was originally used for construction of roads and other surface facility infrastructure.
 Approximately 13,500 bank cubic yards of rock were quarried from Pit 5 in 2002.
-Subsequent rock material removal from the Pit 5 area has been in anticipation of the expansion of tailings placement through this area with re-contouring preparatory to geo-synthetic liner installation.
-Approximately 8,900 yards of the rock were used to construct access roads on the tailings pile in 2003, and the balance stockpiled in the pit.
-Approximately 30 percent of the stockpile was used in 2004 for construction activities in expansion of the tailings placement area and the remainder was used in 2005.
 Peat and sand from excavation of the West Buttress in 1997 was moved to the east rim of Pit 5 in 2004 and 2005 for temporary storage prior to disposal in the tailings area.
 The material was hauled to the north end of the tailings pile in 2007.
-Pit 5 served as a temporary storage area for rock, sand and gravel to support the tailings facility expansion construction efforts.
+Between 2006 and 2008 approximately 268,110 cubic yards of shot rock were taken from Pit 5 in conjunction with the tailings expansion.
+The expansion of the Tailings Facility in the Pit 5 area was completed in 2008.
+Pit 5 is now an active tailings placement location which is underlain with an HDPE liner tied into the natural till underlying the tailings pile to the south.